jorditorresBCN/Assignments-2017/Lab03.md

 Although we do not consider it in this Lab, there are other functions from NLTK very useful.
 For instance, to put things in context, some analysis considers sequences of two terms.
 In this case we can use `bigrams()` function that will take a list of tokens and produce a list of tuples using adjacent tokens.

+Do the same analysis with the `.json` file generated by you in the previous task.

 <a name="Tasks33"/>
 ## Task 3.3:  Case study

-At "[Racó (course intranet)](https://raco.fib.upc.edu/home/portada/jordi.torres)" you can find a very small dataset as a example.
+At "[Racó (course intranet)](https://raco.fib.upc.edu/home/portada/jordi.torres)" you can find a small dataset as a example (please do not distribute due to Twitter licensing).
 This dataset contains 1060 tweets downloaded from around 18:05 to 18:15  on January 13.
 We used "Barcelona" as a `track` parameter at `twitter_stream.filter` function.

 We would like to get a rough idea of what was telling people about Barcelona.
 For example, we can count and sort the most commonly used hastags:
 ```